k4sh4n1/research/proposal.md

 * 10+ years of professional software development by C++, Go, Python, JS, C#, and more
 * Experience with algorithm development on MetaTrader5 platform by MQL5 language

-This multidisciplinary background would provide the opportunity to:
+This multidisciplinary background provides the opportunity to:

 * Investigate mathematical similarities between physical and financial systems
 * Implement efficient algorithms